OluwaseunF/Udacity_SQL_Project_Investigate_a_Relational_Database/README.md

 # Udacity_SQL_Project_Investigate_a_Relational_Database
 I used SQL to explore a database related to movie rentals.
-I wrote SQL code to run SQL queries and  .
+I wrote SQL code to run SQL queries.